ddiogoo/broker/README.md

 Application is divided as follows:

 - `socket-server`: Service responsible for notifying the user in real time.
-- `key-manager`: Service responsible for managing access permission keys to services.
 - `auth-manager`: Service responsible for managing the authentication and authorization.
 - `traffic-exchange`: Service responsible for buy or sell a specific asset made available by a broker.
 - `transaction-service`: Service responsible for carrying out transactions through a purchase order and another sales order.